-PROVIDENCE – Rhode Island’s gasoline price dropped 4 cents this week in the 11th consecutive week of declines, according to AAA Southern New England.
+PROVIDENCE – Rhode Island’s gasoline dropped 4 cents this week, the second week of declines after five consecutive weeks of increases, according to AAA Southern New England.

-The cost of self-serve, unleaded regular averaged $3.48 per gallon in the Ocean State – 4 cents less than last week and down 50 cents since the peak price seen on April 16 – according to the trade group’s weekly survey of Rhode Island’s pump prices.
+The cost of self-serve, unleaded regular averaged $3.93 per gallon in the Ocean State – 4 cents less than last week and down 5 cents over the last two weeks – according to the trade group’s weekly survey of Rhode Island’s pump prices.

-Rhode Island’s price is 15 cents above the $3.33 national average for a gallon of self-pump, regular unleaded.
+Rhode Island’s price is 11 cents above the $3.82 national average for a gallon of self-pump regular unleaded.

-Gas prices in Massachusetts dropped 1 cent over the last week to $3.37 per gallon for self-serve unleaded regular, 4 cents more than the national average of $3.33 for a gallon of unleaded regular.
+Gas prices in Massachusetts dropped by 3 cents over the last week to $3.83 per gallon for unleaded regular, matching the national average for self-serve unleaded.

-Massachusetts gas prices ranged from $3.58 per gallon for midgrade unleaded to $3.70 for premium and $3.78 for diesel.
+Bay State pump prices ranged from $4.00 per gallon for midgrade unleaded to $4.11 for premium and $4.20 for diesel.